-Search for your street or address below to find your pickup day for recycling, bulk trash, and brush.
+Use the map below to find your pickup day for bulk trash, brush, and Spring Clean-Up.
 Although they are on the same day, please note that brush collection occurs monthly between the months of May and October, and bulk trash collection occurs only in the months of March, June, September, and December.

 April Spring Clean Up